kmin344/shopOS/README.md

 # 🛍️ShopOS - Ecommerce API Operating System

+## Project Overview
+Developed a customizable Ecommerce Operating System to address the needs of store managers using fixed platforms who want to leverage accumulated data for new feature development as their businesses grow.
+The project aimed to create a SaaS solution that implements the concept of an Operating System, allowing customization by specialized users such as developers and designers.

 ---
-This is the Admin Dashboard of ShopOS build with Nest.js and Next.js
+### This is the Admin Dashboard of ShopOS
 <img width="2185" alt="image" src="https://github.com/user-attachments/assets/fb290798-5db1-4539-9ae9-a663bcb15bf5">

 ## Architecture